kirank215/courtv2/readme.md

 The work is currently in progress.

 ## Improvements from version1
--> Not restricted on names or dates.\
+-> Not restricted on names or date.\
 -> Can provide notifications

 ## How does it look like?